moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ## Check your balances {: #check-balances }

 After configuring your Appchain, the dApp will require you to connect your wallet to check your balances.
-Provided that you have received enough DANCE and UNIT tokens, you can proceed.
+Provided that you have received enough DANCE and UNIT tokens, you can go ahead.

 ### Connect Your Wallet to the DApp {: #connect-wallet }